collective/collective.gitresource/README.rst

     to use API, which GitHub has deprecated)

-  * currently commits as the current Plone-user (support to configure the user using product-cofnig is planned)
+  * currently commits as the current Plone-user (support to configure the user using product-config is planned)

-- No pull (manual pull via Plone control panel planned [incl. cache purges])
+- No pull, but can push to plone (no authentication (!), no cache purge).
 - No persistent caching (relying on shared memory between threads and front-end caching)
 - All files have the time of the last commit as their last modification time